KyriakiKolpetinou/PancreasTumorSegmentation/README.md

 **🙏 Acknowledgements:**
-  - PANTHER Challenge organizers for providing the dataset
+PANTHER Challenge organizers for providing the dataset and the challenge.
-  - Prof. George Matsopoulos (NTUA) for supervision

 ## 📄 License
 This repository is released under the GPLv3 license, following the original SegFormer3D implementation.